-HOW TO OBTAIN BIRTH CERTIFICATES
+HOW TO OBTAIN CERTIFIED BIRTH CERTIFICATES

 for persons born in Washington State from July 1, 1907 to the present.
 We can also issue certified copies of birth certificates for persons

-FRIDAY from 8:30 AM to 4:00 PM.
+FRIDAY from 8:30 AM to 4:30 PM.
 Applications can be obtained at the

 you have any questions regarding the issuance of certified copies

 of birth certificates for births that occurred in Skagit County from